Introduction to the Trust

 In 2002, Mary Wood was asked by the Bishop of Kinkiizi, to try and find a way to raise funds for girls secondary education in that area, and as a result Mary Wood set up Nyakabungo Girls Secondary School Scholarship and Development Fund.

-Kath Smith, Ann Gover, Clare Ramsden, Pippa Hutchins and Peter Wood.
+Kath Smith, Ann Gover, Clare Ramsden, Pippa Hutchins, Peter

 Mary Wood and her eldest daughter